A bit about me….

 To support my counselling work I have also trained in ecotherapy (working outside and with the natural world) as well as in basic mindful techniques and in the use of art in therapy.
 I also have a special interest in perinatal mental health due to my NHS work.

-Outside of my counselling work I am a module lead on a Person-Centred Masters in Psychotherapy at the Metanoia Institute in London.
+Outside of my counselling work I am a Primary Tutor on the MSc in Contemporary Person-Centred Psychotherapy and Applications at the Metanoia Institute in London.
 I also work for Norfolk and Suffolk NHS Foundation Trust where I work with the Perinatal Mental Health Team and the Wellbeing Service to support women at both antenatal and postnatal stages who are having difficulties with their mental health.

 I am fully insured for private work and rent a room in Norwich for all my client work.
 My practice location can be found here and has accessible rooms and facilities for clients that cannot manage stairs or steps as well as parking for disabled clients.
 There is on street parking also available.